 Obesity Research Working Group

 Dr. Grilo is an internationally-recognized expert on eating disorders, obesity, and manifestations of disordered eating.
 His secondary clinical-research interests include psychopathology, personality disorders, addictions, and the sociocultural contexts of functioning.
-Dr. Grilo’s current work focuses on performing controlled treatment studies testing behavioral, cognitive-behavioral, self-help, and pharmacotherapy interventions for eating/weight disorders in diverse patient groups/settings; his current RCTs include adaptive “SMART” stepped-care designs.
+Dr. Grilo’s current work focuses on performing controlled treatment studies testing behavioral, cognitive-behavioral, guided-self-help scalable treatments, and pharmacotherapy interventions for eating/weight disorders in diverse patient groups/settings, including bariatric surgery.
+Dr. Grilo’s current RCTs include adaptive “SMART” stepped-care designs.
 His current collaborative work is interdisciplinary, integrating laboratory and neurobiological methods, extending across diverse settings and patient groups, and includes epidemiological and longitudinal outcome studies, with an increasing emphasis on health disparities and stigma.

 In his capacity as Director of POWER, Dr. Grilo provides leadership of this entirely grant-funded clinical-research and training program focused on eating/weight disorders.
 POWER provides research training to students/trainees (undergraduate, graduate, pre-doctoral, post-doctoral, and junior faculty levels) with interests in academic careers; the primary focus is on post-doctoral training.

 |Postdoc||Clinical Psychology Yale University|